Pittsburgh synagogue shooting: Trial

 In September 2022, Judge Colville set the trial to begin in April 2023, rejecting a bid by the defense to delay the trial until December 2023.
 In March 2023, members of the jury pool began completing questionnaires.
 The jury selection process began on April 24 with twelve jurors and six alternates being selected.

 The trial began May 30, 2023.
 Prosecutors called sixty witnesses, while the defense did not call any witnesses.
 The witnesses who testified included survivors of the attack, including congregants and Rabbi Jeffrey Myers.
 Evidence presented to the jury included recordings of 9-1-1 calls as the attacks unfolded (including from some of the people killed), and testimony from police officers who ultimately subdued the gunman; from expert witnesses on medicine, guns, and computers; from the FBI agents and police detectives who investigated the case; from a paramedic who responded to the scene; and from the director of the Allegheny County Medical Examiner's Office.
 Photographs were also introduced as evidence, including photos of exhaustively documented bloodstains, bullet fragments, and shell casings, and police body-worn camera footage was also shown to the jury.
 Bowers's antisemitic social media posts were also introduced as evidence.
 After 11 days of testimony, prosecutors told the jury in closing argument that Bowers had made "cold, calculated, deliberate choices" in the shooting.
 Bowers's defense counsel conceded that he had fatally shot all the victims, but argued that there was doubt as to his specific intent: "why he did what he did and what he thought he would accomplish by doing so."

-On June 16, 2023, 50-year-old Bowers was found guilty on all 63 federal charges, including 11 counts of obstructing the free exercise of religious beliefs resulting in death; the jury rendered its verdict after five hours of deliberation over two days.
+On June 16, 2023, after five hours across two days of jury deliberation, Bowers was found guilty on all 63 federal charges against him, including 11 counts of obstructing the free exercise of religious beliefs resulting in death.